DevMMI/TwitterAPI-HTTP-Implementation/README.md

 # Project
-Implemented the Twitter Api, and issue a tweet and a tweet with an Image using an HTTP Request
+Implemented Twitter Api over HTTPS, issue a tweet and an Image using an HTTP Request

 # To Run